SwanseaUniversityMedical/concept-library/README.md

 - `-a` | `--address` → [Defauts to `Null`] This parameter determines the registry we will try to pull the images from
 - `-f` | `--file` → [Defauts to `docker-compose.prod.yaml`] The name of the docker-compose file you would like to deploy

-#### Deployment when automation is disabled
+#### What to do when automated deployment is disabled
 > **[!]
 Todo:** Needs updating after moving to automated, Harbor-driven CI/CD pipeline

 Images will be automatically built via Gitlab CI/CD from the `master` branch when a merge is committed.
 These images can be pulled using the `deploy-site.sh` script as described in [4.1.2.
 Automated Deployment](#4.1.2.-Automated-Deployment).

-When automated deployment is disabled but images are still being built by the CI/CD pipeline you can use the following steps to deploy the image.
+When automated deployment is disabled, which may be the case for certain servers, you can still deploy the images being built by the CI/CD pipeline.

-To manually deploy the built images hosted on Gitlab's registry, please do the following:
+To do so manually, please do the following:

 1. Open the terminal and SSH into the server
 2. `cd` to the `/root/` directory of the server you are deploying (e.g. `/root/deploy_DEV_DEMO_DT`)